Cyber-Gen/cv-feedback-OpenAI/README.md

 ## Running the Program

-1. Open a terminal in the root directory of the project.
+1. Open terminal in the root directory of the project.

 2. Run the `cv-feedback.py` script: